What to do in Berlin

 A day trip to Dresden

 It was definitely the coldest day on earth I visited Dresden.
 I walked around the city half dead and frozen as the winter rain fell all over my body.
 Only the warmth from the Christmas markets saved me and the walking tour I did with Dresden Walks (daily at 12 PM, €12 /person, starts at Schlossplatz square).
-Dresden is a very beautiful city, a lot of gothic architecture to see and savor.
+Dresden is a very beautiful city, a lot of gothic architecture to see and savour.
 It also has one of Germany’s best and the oldest Christmas market (started 1434)—Striezelmarkt—if you manage to make it on time (open usually 27 Nov-24 Dec).

 Dresden is the capital of Saxony and the third-largest city in eastern Germany after Berlin and Leipzig.
 The Elbe River flows through it and the city is often called the Florence of Elbe.
 Dresden was completely destroyed between 13 and 15 February 1945, when Allied air raids bombed it, killing 25,000 civilians.
 Post-war Saxony came under communist rule and its capital, Dresden, began rebuilding.
 By 1990s, the city had returned to its former glory and reinstated as Germany’s cultural capital.